PostHog/posthog.com/contents/tutorials/ios-analytics.md

 - a `login` screen with a form to enter in your name, email, and company name.
 - a `home` screen with submit button, toggle, and logout button.

 The first step is to create a new app.
-Open XCode and click "Create new project".
+Open Xcode and click "Create new project".
 Select iOS as your platform, then "App" and press next.
-Give your app a name, select `SwiftUI` as the interface, and the defaults for everything else.
+Give your app a name (we chose `ios_analytics`), select `SwiftUI` as the interface, and the defaults for everything else.
 Click next and then "Create".

 Then, replace your code in `ContentView.swift` with the following: